-- Executive Committee ("EXCO") - Group Nomination & Remuneration Committee ("Group NRC") - Group Audit Committee ("Group AC") - Group Risk Management Committee ("Group RMC")

-• Group Sustainability Committee ("Group SC")
+- Executive Committee ("EXCO") - Group Nomination & Remuneration Committee ("Group NRC") - Group Audit Committee ("Group AC") - Group Risk Management Committee ("Group RMC") - Group Sustainability Committee ("Group SC") - Group Information Technology Committee ("Group ITC")

-The Group NRC, Group AC, Group RMC and Group SC operate on a Group basis covering the Bank and its two (2) principal subsidiaries, namely Alliance Islamic Bank Berhad ("AIS") and Alliance Investment Bank Berhad ("AIBB").
+The Group NRC, Group AC, Group RMC, Group SC and Group ITC operate on a Group basis covering the Bank and its principal subsidiaries, Alliance Islamic Bank Berhad ("AIS") and Alliance Investment Bank Berhad (collectively, "the Group").

 The Terms of Reference, approved by the Board for each Board Committee, are reviewed every two (2) years or as and when necessary.
 Any proposed changes to the Terms of Reference of the Board Committees are subject to the approval of the Board.
-The Terms of Reference of the Group NRC, Group AC, Group RMC and Group SC are available on the Bank's website at www.alliancebank.com.my.
+The Terms of Reference of the EXCO, Group NRC, Group AC, Group RMC, Group SC and Group ITC are available on the Bank's website at www.alliancebank.com.my.